entando/entando-docs/vuepress/docs/next/tutorials/solution/install-standard-demo.md

 ### Micro Frontends

 The application includes six micro frontends (MFEs) showcasing complementary features and custom functionality.
+The key features of each are listed below.

 #### 1. Card MFE

 ![SeedCard.png](./images/SeedCard.png)

-- A React micro frontend placed on the My Dashboard page.
+- The Card MFE is a React micro frontend located on the My Dashboard page.
-- Makes an API call to the banking microservice to fetch a numeric result dependent on the current card selection.
+- It makes an API call to the banking microservice to fetch a numeric result dependent on the current card selection.
 The displayed value updates with changes to the card configuration.
-- Authorization-aware and passes the bearer token to the microservice.
+- It is authorization-aware and passes the bearer token to the microservice.
 If an unauthenticated user renders the dashboard page, the widget displays an error message.
-- Emits events that are consumed by the Transaction Table widget.
+- This MFE emits events that are consumed by the Transaction Table widget.

 #### 2. Card NG MFE

 ![SeedCardNG.png](./images/SeedCardNG.png)

-- An Angular widget that is similar to the Card widget above, except for the choice of frontend technology.
+- The Card NG MFE is an Angular widget that is similar to the Card widget above, except for the choice of frontend technology.
-- Communicates with the Transaction Table widget, which is built with React.
+- It communicates with the Transaction Table widget, which is built with React.

 #### 3. Manage Users MFE

-- Makes an API call to Keycloak to fetch user information.
+- The Manage Users MFE makes an API call to Keycloak to fetch user information.
-- Visible from the username drop-down menu when the user is logged in to the app.
+- It is visible from the username drop-down menu when the user is logged in to the app.
 - By default, application users are not granted Keycloak user management privileges.
    - To use Keycloak to apply role based access controls to an MFE:
       1. Enable the Manage Users widget.